 How to Feedback: You’ve Got To Get It To Give It

-Three weeks ago I sent you Part 1 of How to Feedback, from a conversation with my dear friend and colleague, Annalise Koltai, on how leaders can get better at giving feedback.
+Three weeks ago I sent you Part 1 of our How to Feedback series from a conversation with my friend and colleague, Annalise Koltai, about the leadership skill of giving feedback.

-Part 2 is below (and the link for Part 1 if you missed it).
-Each video in this series is less then 15 minutes and the practices/reflections can happen while you walk your dog, drive to work or brush your teeth.
-That means bigger, better feedback muscles are less than an hour away.
+Part 2 is below— it’s short (less than 9 minutes) and you can do the practices/reflections while you walk your dog, drive to work or brush your teeth.
+That means bigger, better feedback muscles are minutes away.

 Here’s Part 2 👇🏻.
 Let me know how you’re doing!